PHILIP MORRIS ASIA LIMITED & THE COMMONWEALTH OF AUSTRALIA

 PMA and Australia each appointed one arbitrator: PMA appointed Professor Gabrielle Kaufmann-Kohler, a Swiss national.
 Australia appointed a dual New Zealand and Canadian national, Professor Donald McRae.
 The Permanent Court of Arbitration appointed Professor Karl-Heinz Bockstiegel to serve as Presiding Arbitrator.

 Current Status & Timeline:

-The Tribunal selected Singapore as the seat of the arbitration, which is expected to be completed by 2015, at the earliest.
+The Tribunal selected Singapore as the seat of the arbitration, which could contribute through 2017

 The first hearing in the arbitration took place in July 2012 and focused on procedural matters.
 Thereafter, the Tribunal issued an order on confidentiality.
 The final award and other orders in the case will be public and each party can publish its own submissions.
 The hearings and corresponding transcripts in the arbitration will be confidential.

 In accordance with a schedule that the Tribunal established, PMA filed its Statement of Claim at the end of March 2013 and Australia filed its Statement of Defense in October 2013.

 On February 20 and 21, 2014 the tribunal held a hearing where the parties presented arguments on whether the Tribunal should split the case into two phases to address jurisdictional arguments and the merits of the dispute separately.